How to Write Content That Gets You Noticed (Even When You’re Just Starting Out)

 So you’re thinking, “Is it worth alienating some people?”
 You bet it is.

-Look, your aim isn’t to win a popularity contest.
+Your aim isn’t to win a popularity contest.
 Your aim is to get noticed.
 And nothing gets you noticed more than daring to be the contrarian voice in a sea of monotony.

 Want to stand out?
 Take a freakin’ stand.

-Riding the attention wave
+Ride the attention wave

 Not everyone is a rebel.